som-shahlab/tte-pretraining/README.md

 You should direct to [here](https://redivis.com/datasets/dzc6-9jyt6gapt) to download EHR modality data in MEDS format (filename `meds_omop_inspect.tar.gz`)
 - The path to this folder be be used as `parquet_folder` in below commands

+You should direct to [here](https://huggingface.co/collections/StanfordShahLab/image-models-6810740bb92a97ce61406bac) to download the model weights from Huggingface

 ## Tokenization